xmartlabs/fountain/README.md

     // This dependency is required only if you want to use a Retrofit service without a special adapter. implementation 'com.github.xmartlabs.fountain:fountain-retrofit:0.3.0'

-    // This dependency is required only if you want to use a coroutine retrofit adapter. implementation 'com.github.xmartlabs.fountain:fountain-coroutines:0.3.0'
+    // This dependency is required only if you want to use a Coroutine retrofit adapter. implementation 'com.github.xmartlabs.fountain:fountain-coroutines:0.3.0'

     // This dependency is required only if you want to use a RxJava2 retrofit adapter.